How hackers get your password - NewsBreak

 - Unauthorized password resetting or bypass

-So how do you protect yourself?
-Always use a password manager, and make those passwords 11-12 random characters, which are very secure.Copyright 2022 Nexstar Media Inc. All rights reserved.
+“As far as we know, an 11 or 12 character perfectly random password is unguessable, uncrackable,” said Grimes.

+Good choices for password managers include Bitwarden (free!), Dashlane and 1Password .
+Google and Apple also have built in password managers, but I typically only recommend those if you’re sticking to just their products.

+If you must create a password yourself on the fly, try a passphrase instead.
+This is a long, random sentence that you can remember, but that would be tough for someone else to guess.
+Just don’t use common phrases.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.

 For the latest news, weather, sports, and streaming video, head to KTLA.